g1llz/lab/README.md

-# lab
+### LAB :coffee:
-A simple repository to store codes, experiments and other stuff. :coffee:
+A simple repository to store codes, experiments and other stuff.